 - the area of the brain affected by the stroke

-- the amount of time that oxygen and blood were blocked
+- the amount of time that oxygen and blood were not flowing correctly

 - a person’s overall health before the stroke

 A stroke is severe, regardless of a person’s sex.
-Men with warning signs such as high blood pressure and a history of smoking have an increased risk.
+Males with risk factors such as high blood pressure and a history of smoking have an increased risk.

-However, the causes of a stroke can usually be prevented.
-A person can significantly reduce their risk by avoiding smoking and drinking alcohol, and maintaining an active lifestyle and healthful diet.
+However, the causes of a stroke can sometimes be prevented.
+A person can significantly reduce their risk by avoiding smoking, limiting alcohol consumption, having an active lifestyle, and eating a balanced, nutritious diet.

 Understanding and remembering the FAST acronym can help with recognizing the symptoms of a stroke and ensuring that the person receives urgent treatment.

 The sooner a person receives treatment, the more likely they are to recover.